List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Introduction

 \section{Introduction}

-Graph coloring (or vertex coloring) is the assignment of colors to the vertices of a graph such that no two adjacent vertices have the same color.
-Many variants and generalizations of graph coloring have been studied such as list coloring and precoloring extension problems. \emph{List coloring} is a generalization of graph coloring in which each vertex receives a color from its own list of allowed colors.
-The list coloring problem was defined by Vizing \cite{vizing} and Erd\H{o}s, Rubin, and Taylor \cite{erdos} independently.

-In this paper, we study the list coloring problem where the total number of colors is fixed and we are specifically interested in subclasses of bipartite graphs.
+Graph coloring is the problem of assigning colors to the vertices of a given graph in such a way that no two adjacent vertices have the same color. \emph{List coloring} \cite{vizing,erdos} is a generalization of graph coloring in which each vertex must receive a color from its own list of allowed colors.
+In this paper, we study the list coloring problem with a fixed number of colors in subclasses of bipartite graphs.
 We give a polynomial-time algorithm for the list $3$-coloring problem for caterpillar-convex bipartite graphs, a superclass of comb-convex bipartite graphs.
 We also give a polynomial-time recognition algorithm for the class of caterpillar-convex bipartite graphs.
-Our results resolve the open question regarding the complexity of list $3$-coloring for comb-convex bipartite graphs stated in~\cite{brettell_arxiv}.
+Our results resolve the open question regarding the complexity of list $3$-coloring for comb-convex bipartite graphs stated in~\cite{flavia,brettell_arxiv}.

-Let us first give the formal definitions of the coloring problems that are of interest here.
-We consider finite simple undirected graphs $G=(V, E)$ with vertex set $V$ and edge set $E$.
-A \emph{$k$-coloring} of $G$ is a labeling that assigns colors to the vertices of $G$ from the set $[k]=\{1, 2, \ldots, k\}$.
-A coloring is \emph{proper} if no two adjacent vertices have the same color.

-Given a graph $G=(V,E)$ and an integer $k \geq 1$ the \emph{(vertex) coloring problem} ({\sc col}) is to decide whether $G$ has a proper $k$-coloring.
-A variation of coloring is the $k$-coloring problem ({\sc $k$-col}).
-In {\sc col}, $k$ is part of the input.
-When $k$ is fixed, i.e., when $k$ is not part of the input, we have the {\sc $k$-col} problem.